FarmED Green Statement

 We are using the Farm Carbon Toolkit to measure the farms carbon footprint.
 We are currently looking at ways to offset FarmED’s footprint on the home farm.

-In May 2020 we applied to become a Green Tourism member to take our sustainability commitment to the next level and hope to continually improve our efforts over the coming months and years.
+In 2020 we became a Green Tourism member to take our sustainability commitment to the next level and hope to continually improve our efforts over the coming months and years.

 Designated Lead For Sustainability

 Job role: FarmED Events & Office Coordinator

 This policy statement came into force on: 11/6/2019

 This policy statement and accompanying procedures were last reviewed on: 11/6/2020